 In this series we will be discussing the common causes of leaky gut and how to break the cycle of inflammation, keep your organs and body vital, and maximize your healthspan.
 Understanding the structure of the gut barrier can also help with precisely formulating medical approaches to leaky gut.
 Through this process, you’ll learn about nutrients, nutraceuticals, and interventions that can get to the root of inflammation and help repair the gut barrier.

 What exactly is “Leaky Gut” or Intestinal Hyperpermeability?

-Normally, tight junction proteins line epithelial cells of the gut, keeping the contents of the gut "outside" and the body's internal milieu "inside."
-However, sometimes molecular signals in the gut (whether from diet, microbes or microbial products, chemical exposures, etc.) can signal those tight junctions to break apart.
-That causes intestinal epithelial cells to detach, and the contents of the gut are allowed to enter systemic circulation.
+Normally, tight junction proteins act like a fence, keeping the contents of the gut "out" and the body's internal milieu "in."
+However, some environmental factors like toxins or chemicals can break the fence.
+This allows the contents of the gut to enter circulation.
 Once foreign molecules enter the bloodstream, they can potentially access any organ and trigger systemic inflammation.